Franklin County, Alabama

 Franklin County was created on Feb.
 6, 1818 out of the Cherokee Cession of 1816.
-This particular county was named in honor of Benjamin Franklin.

 The county seat was originally located at Russellville, named after William Russell, an early settler and chief scout for Gen. Andrew Jackson during the Creek Indian War of 1813-14.
 In 1849, the county seat was transferred to Frankfort, where it remained until 1879 when it was moved to Belgreen.
 A courthouse fire in 1890 probably accounted for the relocation of the county seat to Russellville in 1891.
 In addition the county government website is http://www.franklincountyal.org